 - Give them something to take ownership of, be it a bed of carrots or bringing in the sheep at night

-- Give them a living space separate from your own (for your sake and theirs!)
+- Provide them with a living space separate from your own (for your sake and theirs!)

 In addition to listing work opportunities, here are a few other local resources you should know about:

-- Courses and Workshops: CFAC offers on-farm, production-oriented field days in Western Montana each summer and classroom-based, business planning workshops each winter.
-Through partnerships with MSU Extension and small business development experts, business planning workshops are available in various communities across the state each year.
-In particular, the field days are geared towards farm workers and others who are in the early stages of farming.
-Many of our work hosts were integral to launching our field day program.
-We strongly encourage you to support your workers in attending these trainings, by providing them with time off, transportation if needed, and space to make food they can bring to potlucks, when applicable.
+- Educational Opportunities: CFAC offers a variety of courses and workshops throughout the year, from on-farm, production-oriented field days during the summer to classroom-based business planning workshops throughout the winter.
+The field days in particular are geared towards farm workers.
+We strongly encourage you to support your workers in attending these field days by providing them with time off, transportation if needed, and space to make food they can bring to potlucks, when applicable.
 If you are interested in hosting a field day at your farm, contact Dave for more details.

 - Conflict Resolution: You know that farming can be tedious, frustrating, and tiring work and shared living arrangements can be challenging.
 Sometimes this environment can take a toll on personal relationships and from time to time, we see workers leaving in the middle of the season due to communication issues, leaving the farmer really hustling for the remainder of the season.
 We have partnered with the Community Dispute Resolution Center in Missoula to offer free conflict resolution services to workers and host farms.
 If you have a worker who seems unhappy, we encourage you to reach out to us and we can help to connect you with an unbiased, fair mediator at CDRC.
 Contact Dave for more details.

-There are many resources online that can help you in developing a successful internship program.
+In addition, there are many resources online that can help you develop a successful internship program.
 Here are a few we like:

-- Farm Internship Curriculum and Handbook – a tool developed by farmers in Oregon with some SARE funding that became the kickstart for the Rogue Farm Corps program.
+- Farm Internship Curriculum and Handbook – A tool developed by farmers in Oregon that became the kickstart for the Rogue Farm Corps program.

-- Advice for Farmers – This info guide was developed by the Ohio Ecological Food and Farm Association (OEFFA) and covers many things you may want to consider for your intern program.
+- Advice for Farmers – This information guide was developed by the Ohio Ecological Food and Farm Association (OEFFA) and covers many things you may want to consider for your intern program.